ignite/cli/docs/README.md

 # Starport Documentation

-The Starport tool is the easiest way to create blockchains.
-This documentation helps you use Starport to:
+The Starport tool is the easiest way to create blockchains using the Cosmos SDK.
+The [Starport documentation](https://docs.starport.network/) helps you use Starport to:

 1. Create a blockchain
 2. Launch a blockchain